 2000, 2007, and 2020 were one of those times.

 How Do You Know When a Stock Market Crash is Coming?

 Well, we have the solution for that.

-I have developed a system which I have turned into an easy to use Book and Video called the Stock Market Crash Detector
+I have developed a system that I have turned into an easy-to-use Book, and Video called the Stock Market Crash Detector.

 This system is backtested over the last 90 years and provides a clear foolproof way to know that a stock market crash is about to happen.

 From this position, you buy stocks and hopefully reap the benefits.
 When things start looking bleak – Sell and move to cash.

 There is no Shame in Being in Cash.